ricmmartins/fasthack-linux/challenges/lab-commandline.md

 1. List the files in the /bin directory
 2. Display the type of file of /bin/cat, /etc/passwd and /usr/bin/passwd
-3. Download wolf.jpg and LinuxFun.pdf from http://linux-training.be (wget http://linux-training.be/files/studentfiles/wolf.jpg and wget http://linux-training.be/files/books/LinuxFun.pdf)
+3. Download vm-linux.png and azurefundamentals.pdf from [resources](resources)
 4. Display the type of file of wolf.jpg and LinuxFun.pdf
 5. Rename wolf.jpg to wolf.pdf
 6. Display the type of file of wolf.pdf and LinuxFun.pdf